MattTheTekie/GladiatorMine/README.md

 * LevelDB support for Windows

 ### Servers
 (Follows are the test servers built by us.
-In fact other servers used Genisys may be more professional than ours.)
+In fact other servers used GladiatorMine may be more professional than ours.)